 It is the topmost bar with the default unsaved file name "Untitled 1" for a new document.
 When the spreadsheet is newly created, its name is Untitled X, where X is a number.
 The first created spreadsheet takes the name as Untitled 1, second is Untitled 2 and so on.
 When the file is saved, this default name will be changed to a new name given by the user.
-The name of the application window - LibreOffice.org Calc appears next to it.
+The name of the application window-LibreOffice Calc appears next to it.
+For example: Untitled 1-LibreOffice Calc

-The maximise, minimise, restore and close buttons are available in the Title bar on the right corner to control the window.
+The maximize, minimize, and close buttons are available in the title bar at the right corner to control the window.